 A newspaper review by an acclaimed editor who was a longtime professor of English literature and creative writing praised my writing for its “polish and grace,” and observed, “His sentences and paragraphs are well turned.”
-That opinion bolsters my authenticity, I think, to expound on a subject that causes me increasing dismay: the breakdown of standards in English grammar and usage.
+That opinion bolsters my authenticity, I think, to expound on a subject that causes me increasing dismay: the breakdown of standards in English grammar and usage, and the mechanics of writing in general.

 I must say that the sentences and paragraphs in public communication these days are often turned inside out, upside down, topsy-turvy – anything but straightforward and clear.
 Spelling is careless and punctuation just plain ragged.